socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 if something else is specified in *User Home Folder Naming Rule*), which contains files and meta data.

-As of Nextcloud 5 the internal user name and a visible display name are separated.
+As of cyfrSpaces 5 the internal user name and a visible display name are separated.
 This is not the case for group names, yet, i.e. a group name cannot be altered.

 That means that your LDAP configuration should be good and ready before putting